sfu-ireceptor/turnkey-service-php/README.md

 - scripts to load your data into the database
 - a web service exposing the database via the [ADC API](https://docs.airr-community.org/en/latest/api/adc_api.html)

 These components are encapsulated in Docker containers.
-It makes the installation quick, and future updates easy.
 For more details, see [How it works](doc/how_it_works.md).

 ## Installation